ntop/PF_RING/doc/rss.rst

    ethtool --set-channels <if> combined 8

 2. Send all GTP-C traffic to the first queue.
-We use the flow director for this.
+We use the flow director for this, supported on most Intel (e.g. E810) and NVIDIA/Mellanox (ConnectX) adapters.

 .. code-block:: console